nietoperz809/JForth/readme.md

 J               -- put loop variable j on stack
 JAVA            -- compile and run java class
 JS              -- evaluate js expression string
+JSON            -- Convert to JSON
+JSON2           -- Convert to JSON
 KEY             -- Get key from keyboard
 LAGPOLY         -- Make lagrange polynomial sequence of Points LCM             -- Least common multiple
-LEAVE           -- Terminate the loop immediately LENGTH          -- Get length of what is on the stack LIST            -- Put program in editor on stack
+LEAVE           -- Terminate the loop immediately LENGTH          -- Get length of what is on the stack LFONTS          -- Show all system fonts
+LIST            -- Put program in editor on stack
 LN              -- Natural logarithm
 LOADIMG         -- load Image from Disk